educational-technology-collective/fy2015-replication/README.md

 ```

 Note that the complete extraction-training-testing pipeline may take several hours.
 Also note that if you are using a job which utilizes `fork_features()`, the job it is forking from must be executed first.

+Each experiment also includes a persistent Digital Object Identifier which contains links to the `client.config` and `controller` scripts, which, along with the Docker image described above (which is common to all of the trials), fully reproduces every trial of the experiment.

 | Experiment | Week | Model | Zenodo Deposition ID | DOI |